juniorgasparotto/SysCommand/documentation/en.md

 ```

-In the example, and the `--property2` argument was derived from the extra arguments to the action `action2` .
+In the example `E` the `--property2` argument was derived from the extra arguments to the action `action2` .
 Note that this action does not had your `--value` argument specified in input and the `--property2` argument isn't part of your map, so this argument goes as extra and input to the next level of arguments.
 These extras can be anywhere after the `action` name, after your name, in the middle or at the end.

 #### <a name="input-parser-complex-methods" />Choosing the best methods

-With the Division of levels for `action` complete, is made the choice of best methods within each level.
+With the Division of levels for "actions" completed, is chosen the best methods within each level.

 1. That choice works as follows:
   * Select the methods that have all valid parameters